mattgalbraith/fastqc-docker-singularity/README.md

 # set up path to the FastQC Singularity container
 FASTQC_SIF=path/to/fastqc.sif

-# Test that Samtools can run from Singularity container
+# Test that FASTQC can run from Singularity container
 singularity run $FASTQC_SIF fastqc --help # depending on system/version, singularity may be called apptainer
 ```